elifesciences/bot-lax-adaptor/README.md

     $ ./validate-all-json.sh

-## listening/sending
+## backfill

 ### populating a Lax installation

-This script ties several others together and simply does: generate, validate and then an `ingest --force` to lax.
+This generates, validates and then performs an `ingest --force` to lax for each article in the article-xml repository.

     $ ./backfill.sh

+The generation, validation and ingest actions happen in separate steps for greater parallelism.

+### updating a small subset of articles in Lax

+This reads a list of article IDs from a file and then generates, validates and performs an `ingest --force` to lax for each article sequentially.
+It can be quite slow for a large number of articles.

+    $ ./backfill-many.sh

+## listening/sending

 ### receiving messages from an AWS SQS queue